-1 any further obligation to comply with instructions originated by the secured party and instructing 2 the custodian to comply with instructions originated by the debtor; and 3 (C) take appropriate action to enable the debtor or its designated custodian 4 to make copies of or revisions to the authoritative copy which add or change an identified 5 assignce of the authoritative copy without the consent of the secured party; 6 (6) a secured party having control under Section 7-106 of an authoritative copy of 7 an electronic document of title under Section 7-106 shall transfer control of the authoritative 8 copy to the debtor or to-a person designated by the debtor; 9 (7) a secured party having control of electronic money under Section 9-105A of 10 electronic money shall transfer control of the electronic money to the debtor or to a person 11 designated by the debtor; and.
-12 (8) a secured party having control under Section 12-105 of a controllable 13 electronic record under 12-105 shall transfer control of the controllable electronic record to the 14 debtor or to a person designated by the debtor.
+1 any further obligation to comply with instructions originated by the secured party and instructing 2 the custodian to comply with instructions originated by the debtor; and 3 (C) take appropriate action to enable the debtor or its designated custodian 4 to make copies of or revisions to the authoritative copy which add or change an identified 5 assignee of the authoritative copy without the consent of the secured party; 6 (6) a secured party having control under Section 7-106 of an authoritative copy of 7 an electronic document of title under Section 7-106 shall transfer control of the authoritative 8 copy to the debtor or to a person designated by the debtor; 9 (7) a secured party having control of electronic money under Section 9-105A of 10 electronic money shall transfer control of the electronic money to the debtor or to a person 11 designated by the debtor; and.
+12 (8) a secured party having control under Section 12-105 of a controllable 13 electronic record under 12-105 shall transfer control of the controllable electronic record to the 14 debtor or to-a person designated by the debtor.
 15 Reporter's Note 16 17 18 19 20 1.
 New methods of control.
 Provisions have been modified or added to take account of the new methods of "control" for chattel paper, electronic documents, electronic money, and controllable electronic records.
 21 Section 9-301.
 Law Governing Perfection and Priority of Security Interests.
-22 Except as otherwise provided in Sections 9-303 through 9-306 9-306A, the following rules 23 determine the law governing perfection, the effect of perfection or nonperfection, and the priority 24 of a security interest in collateral: 25 (1) Except as otherwise provided in this section, while a debtor is located in a 20 (1) Except as otherwise provided in this section, while a debior is located in a
+22 Except as otherwise provided in Sections 9-303 through 9-306 9-306A, the following rules 23 determine the law governing perfection, the effect of perfection or nonperfection, and the priority 24 of a security interest in collateral: 25 (1) Except as otherwise provided in this section, while a debtor is located in a